Skip to main content

 • directly, as with the bite of a rabid animal causing rabies

-• indirectly, when cattle contaminate drinking water with their feces and cause shiga toxin producing E. coli infection
+• indirectly, as when cattle contaminate drinking water with their feces and cause shiga toxin producing E. coli infection

-• through contaminated food we eat, such as Salmonella infections caused by undercooking poultry.
+• through contaminated food we eat, such as Salmonella infections caused by undercooking poultry

 • through the air (for example, breathing in the bacteria that cause Q fever)